epomatti/ms-fabric-private-link/README.md

 dig +short <tenant-object-id-without-hyphens>-api.privatelink.analysis.windows.net
 ```

-## 4 - Application configuration
+## 4 - Execute the Fabric client application

-###  ACR build & push
+###  Build the application

-Build and push the application image to Azure.
+Build and push the application image to Azure Container Registry.

 In your local environment, set the ACR name: